-On average, the test of grandparents parentage allows the laboratory to determine only half of the genes of the putative parent.
+On average, the test of parentage grandparents allows the laboratory to determine only half of the genes of the alleged parent.

 It is always recommended to test one or both of the known parents to get the most accurate results possible .
 Since the genetic heritage of children is only half of that of the parents.

-The parents' participation in the grandparent filiation test makes it possible to exclude half of the child's DNA, leaving the other half for comparison with the DNA of the person sought.
+The parents' participation in the grandparents' relationship test makes it possible to exclude half of the child's DNA, leaving the other half for comparison with the DNA of the person sought.
 This improves the reliability of the results.

-In this sense, it is very important to do this test with the biological parents (grandparents) the presumed parent (the wanted father or mother) .
+In this sense, it is very important to do this test with the biological parents (grandparents) of the presumed parent (of the father or mother sought) .
 Otherwise, the test will not be conclusive.